Manuel de la Cámara: Chincha Islands War

-The Spanish fleet bombards Valparaiso, Chile, on 31 March 1866.
+The Spanish fleet bombards Valparaíso, Chile, on 31 March 1866.

 An 1867 painting of the Battle of Callao on 2 May 1866.

 In 1864, Cámara became sailing master aboard the screw corvette in the Pacific Squadron.
 In that year, the Chincha Islands War with Peru — joined later by Bolivia, Chile, and Ecuador — broke out in the southeastern Pacific Ocean.
 Transferring to the more modern screw frigate to serve as her sailing master and navigator and promoted to teniente de navío (ship-of-the-line lieutenant) in 1865 while aboard Villa de Madrid, he saw action in many of the war′s major operations.
 During his tour aboard Villa de Madrid, the frigate took part in a blockade of Chile′s ports in 1866 and in the Battle of Abtao on 7 February 1866 at Abtao Island in Chile′s Chiloé Archipelago, in which Villa de Madrid and the Spanish frigate displayed good marksmanship in what was otherwise an indecisive engagement with the Peruvian Navy frigate Apurímac and corvettes América and Unión and the Chilean Navy schooner Covadonga.
 Villa de Madrid also participated in the bombardment of Valparaíso, Chile, on 31 March 1866 and the blockade of the Chorrillos squadron in April 1866.

 Aboard Villa de Madrid, Cámara took part in the lone major naval action of the Chincha Islands War, the Battle of Callao, in which the Spanish Navy squadron of Admiral Casto Méndez Núñez bombarded coastal fortifications at Callao, Peru, on 2 May 1866.
 After a 450 lb projectile hit Villa de Madrid, inflicting 35 casualties and destroying her boilers, Vencedora towed her out of danger, but Villa de Madrid fired over 200 rounds at the Peruvian fortifications during the maneuver.
 In command of a battery of guns on Villa de Madrid′s main deck, Cámara played an active and conspicuous role in the battle, the guns under his command firing until they ran out of ammunition.
 For his actions during the war, Cámara received the Cross of Naval Merit First Class and was appointed to the post of commander of the Spanish Marine Corps.

 Misfortune again struck Cámara's family when Cámara's younger brother Ricardo de la Cámara Livermore, born in 1839, who also participated in the Chincha Islands War with the rank of alférez de navío, developed a psychological trauma diagnosed as "war neurosis" as a result of the conflict.
 It eventually developed into what was diagnosed as "senile dementia," leading to Ricardo′s admittance to a mental sanatorium.